Continuous API Management, 2nd Edition

 A lot of work is required to release an API, but the effort doesn't always pay off.
 Overplanning before an API matures is a wasted investment, while underplanning can lead to disaster.
 The second edition of this book provides maturity models for individual APIs and multi-API landscapes to help you invest the right human and company resources for the right maturity level at the right time.

 How do you balance the desire for agility and speed with the need for robust and scalable operations?
-Four experts from the API Academy show software architects, program directors, and product owners how to maximize the value of their APIs by managing them as products through a continuous lifecycle.
+Four experts show software architects, program directors, and product owners how to maximize the value of their APIs by managing them as products through a continuous lifecycle.

 - Learn which API decisions you need to govern